-2.5.12 Student Trustees may attend all Ontario School Trustees' Association (OSTA) conferences, when possible.
-When travel is required outside the jurisdiction of the board, and when under the age of 18, parental consent is required, and travel expenses will be paid to the student in advance.
-Any expenses incurred for conferences or otherwise reasonably incurred in connection with carrying out the duties of a Student Trustee will be paid in advance.
+12. Student Trustees may attend all Ontario School Trustees' Association (OSTA) conferences, when possible.
+When travel is required outside the jurisdiction of the Board of Trustees when carrying out the responsibilities of a student trustee, and when under the age of 18, parental consent is required, and travel expenses will be paid to the student in advance.
+Any expenses incurred for conferences or otherwise reasonably incurred in connection with carrying out the duties of Student Trustee will be paid in advance.